 Quantum dot solar cells (QDSC) convert the sun's energy into electricity, thereby increasing the amount of electricity produced by the solar cells.
 This aids in the production of solar energy in a cost-effective manner while reducing the amount of wasteful heat generated in the process.
 Moreover, the size and composition of tiny, semiconducting quantum dots make them suitable for a wide variety of applications.
 For instance, in the medical sector, these nanoparticles are used for different biomedical applications, including medical imaging and biosensors.
 Besides this, quantum dots also enable researchers to study cell processes and improve the diagnosis and treatment of chronic diseases such as cancer.
 The ongoing research on the usage of quantum dots in displays, ranging from small to large television screens, which would consume less power than that is used in current displays, is also driving the market growth.
 Researchers are also dedicating resources for finding efficient and universal methods for the synthesis of Graphene Quantum Dots (GQDs) with high stability, tunable PL emission wavelength and controllable surface properties.
 Furthermore, QDs have gained immense popularity as their integration with various nanomaterials, such as noble metal nanoparticles, carbon allotropes, upconversion nanoparticles (UCNPs), metal oxides and metal-organic frameworks (MOFs) has provided new opportunities and possibilities in the fields of nanoscience and nanotechnology.
-Looking forward, IMARC Group expects the market value to reach levels worth US$ 10.5 Billion by 2025, growing at a CAGR of around 22% during 2020-2025.
+Looking forward, IMARC Group expects the global quantum dots market to exhibit strong growth during 2020-2025.

 Breakup by Processing Techniques:

 Breakup by Material: